 The African Americans: Many Rivers to Cross

 Overall, The African Americans: Many Rivers to Cross is a powerful and comprehensive exploration of the African American experience.
 Through the use of archival footage, interviews, and expert analysis, the series illuminates the many struggles and triumphs of African Americans throughout history, as well as the ongoing challenges they face today.
 It is a must-watch for anyone interested in American history, race relations, and social justice.

-The African Americans: Many Rivers to Cross is a series that is currently running and has 1 seasons (6 episodes).
-The series first aired on October 22, 2013.
+The African Americans: Many Rivers to Cross is a series that ran for 1 seasons (6 episodes) between October 22, 2013 and on PBS

+The African Americans: Many Rivers to Cross